A Pneumothorax or Collapsed Lung is a collection of free air in the chest outside the lung that causes the lung to collapse.

 Ipecacuanha

 Dyspnea; constant constriction in chest.
 Asthma.
 Difficult shortness of breathing.
 Continued sneezing; coryza; wheezing cough.
 Cough incessant and violent, with every breath.
 Chest seems full of phlegm but does not yield to coughing.
 Bubbling rales.
-Suffocative cough; child becomes stiff, and blue in the face.
+Suffocative cough: child becomes stiff, and blue in the face.
 Pneumothorax.
 Bleeding from lungs, with nausea; feeling of constriction; rattling cough.
 Croup.
 Hemoptysis from slightest exertion.

 Bryonia Alba